 With Forrester reporting that nearly 2/3 of the sales cycle is already completed by the time a prospect reaches out to the vendor, it’s becoming increasingly important that vendors get in front of the prospect EARLY in the buying cycle.
 But when is the right time?

 DiscoverOrg’s Triggers show what pain points, leadership moves, and initiatives an organization is currently facing.
 Further, these are also great indications of what challenges they will be facing in the near future.
-Triggers are primed selling opportunities, where all signs indicate that a prospect is ready, willing and able to purchase.
+Scoops are primed selling opportunities, where all signs indicate that a prospect is ready, willing and able to purchase.

-If you’re already a DiscoverOrg customer, you probably already saw these great triggers.
+If you’re already a DiscoverOrg customer, you probably already saw these great scoops.
 If not, check out some of the latest hot selling opportunities that our in-house research team uncovered in the last week.

 These Companies All Had Huge Leadership Changes: